elliotjb/Culverin-Engine3D/README.md

 - Skybox as background of the scene.
 - Editable quadtree that will contain static objects.
 - Materials and Meshes components uses Resources to load data only once in memory.
-- Resource Managing: a window to control all resources in the scene: change name, see reference counting...
-- Scripting System: Unity-like functionality.
-You have access to the scene gameobjects and acto on them (modifying name, transform (pos, rot, scale), Enabling/Disabling it, etc.).

-# HIGH LEVEL SYSTEM: SCRIPTING SYSTEM.
-You can create your own scripts (.cs files), with restricted functionality, and attach them to the GameObjects of the scene.
-- By the moment, you can only attach one script per GameObject.
-- All the variables of the script are shown in the inspector (for debuging purposes).
-- EDITOR OUTPUT VARIABLES: in the inspector, the variables that are recognizable are: INT, FLOAT, STRING, GAMEOBJECT. (other variables will be shown as UNKNOWN TYPE/VALUE).
-- You can edit variables from the editor to modify the script.
-- Make sure you don't have compilation errors in your scripts (you won't be able to run the "Game").
-- You can modify scripts directly from the inspector, by clicking the "Script button".
-You will see a new window with the code.
-  Once you have modified the script, click "File"->"Save".
-- Each script has access to the GameObject that it's attached ("GameObject.gameObject").

-## HOW TO CREATE A NEW SCRIPT:
- 1) Create-> C# Script.
- 2) Write the class name to generate the script.
-   - WARNING: don't write the same name of an existing script (it won't be generated).
- 3) Then, your new script is saved into assets folder, and compiled by default.

-## IMPORT EXTERNAL SCRIPTS:
-You can drag and drop a script into the engine window to import it.
-If it has no errors, it will be compiled successfully.
-Otherwise you will have to edit it and save changes to recompile it.

-## EDIT SCRIPTS:
- 1) To edit it, you have to attach it to a GameObject first: Inspector->Add Component-> Script.
- 2) You will have to choose between all imported scripts ("Select script...")
- 3) <Edit Script>: opens a new window with the code will apepear.
-You can edit it and Save changes (File->Save).

-## SCRIPTS IN THE INSPECTOR
-- <Edit Script>: open editor window to edit the script.
-- As a component, script has a checkbox to activate/deactivate it when entering Play Mode.
-- NAME: name of the script.
-- VARIABLES: a list with all the variables of the script (TYPE, NAME , VALUE).

-## FUNCTIONS TO USE
-In your scripts, you can call this specific functions to:

-1) ACT ON GAMEOBJECTS:
- - VOID GameObject.gameObject.SetActive(bool): set active/inactive a object.
- - BOOL GameObject.gameObject.isActive(): check if it's active/inactive.
- - VOID GameObject.gameObject.SetName(string): change name of the object.
- - STRING GameObject.gameObject.GetName(): get name of the object.
- - STRING GameObject.gameObject.GetComponent<Component>: get component specified of the gameobject (only Transform by now).
- - VECTOR3 Transform.Position: position (x, y, z) of the object.
- - VECTOR3 Transform.Rotation: rotation [euler] (x, y, z) of the object.
- - VECTOR3 Transform.RotateAroundAxis(Vector3): rotate the transform around the specified axis.

-2) CONSOLE:
- - VOID Debug.Log(string): Logs the written message into the engine console.

-3) INPUT:
- - BOOL Input.KeyDown(string)/KeyUp(string)/KeyRepeat(string): check the state of the desired keyboard key.
-   [FIND THE NAME OF THE KEY HERE: https://wiki.libsdl.org/SDL_Scancode]
- - BOOL Input.MouseButtonDown(int)/MouseButtonUp(int)/MouseButtonRepeat(int): check state of mouse buttons.
-   [1: Left button, 2: Middle button, 3:Right button]

-4) TIME:
- - FLOAT Time.DeltaTime(): return delta time of the game (real dt modified by time scale).

-# SCENE SETUP
-1) From "Models" folder, drag and drop "tank.obj" into the Engine Window.
-It will be imported.
-2) Double click it to load into scene.
-Delete the "g_default" child objects (they are unnecessary).
-3) Now, drag and drop from "Scripts" folder the 3 .cs files (one by one).
-They will be compiled successfully.
-4) Select "tank.obj" (parent object) and attach it the "Tank" script.
-You can change the values of rotation speed and movement speed.(Add Component->script, Select script...-> Tank).
-5) Select "gTower" child game object and attach it the "myTurret" script.
-You can change its rotation speed.
-6) Select "MainCamera" object and attach it the "CameraController" script.
-7) In "target" variable, yot have to set "tank.obj" to follow the tank.
-8) Now, you are ready to enjoy!
-(Hit PLAY button).

-- CONTROLS:

-	-W/A/S/D: move the tank.
-	-Left MouseButton/Right MouseButton: rotate the turret.
-	-Spacebar: SHOOT!.
-(Console message "SHOOT!").

 # INNOVATIONS
 - Basic GameObject Creation: Cube.